covcom/304CEM/labs/02 Writing Modular Code/02 Modules/README.md

 ### 2.1 Test your understanding

-- Write a short module that exports a utility object called “$” to the global namespace.
+- Write a short module that exports a utility object called **"$"** to the global namespace.
 - This object should reimplement the JS `document.getElementById()` selector method using its own method `$.id()`.

 In other words, any page that includes your new module JS file should be able to call `$.id("myButton")` and this will return a reference to the DOM element with ID **“myButton”** (if any).

-By doing this you should start to see how libraries such as jQuery add to or simplify the standard functionality of core JavaScript!
+By doing this you should start to see how libraries such as *jQuery* add to or simplify the standard functionality of core JavaScript!

 ## 3 AMD Modules